Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 ## WhileStatement
-This is a classic while-loop where the condition is evaluated before every loop iteration.
+This is a classic while loop where the condition is evaluated before every loop iteration.

 Note: The condition may be enclosed in a declaration, in that case the EOG will not contain a `condition` but rather a declaration of a variable where the `initializer` serves as loop condition.
 Uses of one or the other are currently mutually exclusive.